Roderick Walker: The Oman Campaign

 The kingdom of Muscat and Oman had been a British Protectorate since 1891 and by the 1950s was ruled by Sultan Said bin Taimur, who by the late 1950s was facing serious opposition and uprisings from the imam of Oman.
-Britain helped Taimur to suppress the imam's first revolt in 1955, however this caused resentment from Saudi Arabia and Egypt who then backed the imam's second revolt in 1958.
+Britain helped Taimur to suppress the imam's first revolt in 1955, however this caused resentment from Saudi Arabia and Egypt who then backed the imam's second revolt.

-Britain responded to the second uprising by reassigning D Squadron 22 SAS under the command of Major John Watts from Malaysia to deal with the situation in Oman.
-Watts was accompanied by Captain Walker.
+The iman's brother Talib recruited and trained a force of around 500 Omanis and started a second revolt in May 1957.
+British forces, at the Sultan's request, responded and suppressed the revolt, but the leaders fled to the Jebel Akhdar (The Green Mountain) and continued to launch intermittent attacks from their safe vantage point.
+Despite numerous attempts, and nervous about international attention, the British were unable to stop the attacks.

-After the rebellion was 'put down' the leaders fled into Jebel Akhdar (The Green Mountain) and continued to launch intermittent attacks from their safe vantage point.
-Walker was then sent in command of two groups to deal with the rebels.
-On 27 December, Walker gained a lodgment on the north side of the Jebel and climbed a rope which they had fixed to the rock face, steadying himself in a cleft in the rock, Walker pulled the pin from a grenade and hurled it over the lip above him.
+Eventually, in November 1958, the British sent D Squadron 22 SAS under the command of Major John Watts from Malaysia to conduct a recce of the mountain.
+Watts was accompanied by his second in command, Captain Walker.
+On 27 December 1958, Walker gained a lodgment on the north side of the Jebel and climbed a rope which they had fixed to the rock face.
+Steadying himself in a cleft in the rock, Walker pulled the pin from a grenade and hurled it over the lip above him.
 It killed one of the enemy and scattered the rest.
 Walker and his men then reached the plateau and by dawn they had killed another eight.
 Walker was later awarded the Military Cross for his bravery.